RAE Member Groups

 As Maryland Office Director, Prost led CBF’s advocacy efforts in the state that have helped increase funding for Bay restoration efforts, establish and permanently protect oyster sanctuaries, conserve forested land, and aid farmers who install environmental practices.
 She has also overseen CBF’s Maryland restoration work, which has included planting millions of new oysters and tens of thousands of trees during the previous decade.

-David Lewis (Secretary) – Executive Director, Save The Bay – San Francisco
+David Lewis (Treasurer) – Executive Director, Save The Bay – San Francisco

 David has been Executive Director of Save The Bay since 1998.
 A Bay Area native, David previously worked for 15 years in Washington, DC, on nuclear arms control and environment policies, leading campaigns at national advocacy organizations and as senior staff in the United States Senate.
 He lives in the Berkeley hills, and loves hiking and skiing with his family.